jvde-github/AIS-catcher-docs/docs/configuration/output/overview.md

 # Output Configuration

 AIS-catcher has multiple output options.
-As for the input, they share a few common settings to manage the flow of messages to output connections and for filtring.
+As for the input, they share a few common settings to manage the flow of messages to output connections and for filtering.

-Note on casing:
+!!! note "Key casing"

-- JSON configuration keys are case-sensitive and should be lowercase.
-- Command line setting names are not case-sensitive, but this documentation shows them in lowercase to match JSON.
+    JSON configuration keys are case-sensitive and should be lowercase.
+Command-line setting names are not case-sensitive; this documentation shows them in lowercase to match JSON.

 ## Message Filtering

-For detailed information about filtering options, see the [Filtering](message-filtering.md) page.
+For detailed information about filtering options, see the [Message Filtering](message-filtering.md) page.
 Filtering allows you to control which messages are included in the output based on type, channel, MMSI, and other criteria.

 ## Routing Messages

-In principle, messages from all models sourced via all input connections is sourced to all Output Connections.
-Sometimes it is desirable to manage this flow.
+In principle, messages from all models sourced via all input connections flow to all output connections.
+Sometimes it is desirable to manage this flow: set `groups_in` on an output, listing the groups that should feed it.
-This can be done via the Setting `GROUPS_IN` with as value the list of models that feed this input.

 ## Output Options